 You have several options to choose from, including free and paid software.
-Some of the better known software providers include TurboTax, H&R Block, and TaxAct.
-Prices range from free for some lesser known products (but don't expect much from that virtual accountant) to $100 or more for premium versions of the well-known products.
-Free software is often reserved for lower-income individuals through the IRS Free File Alliance.
+Some of the more well-known software providers include TurboTax, H&R Block, and TaxAct.
+Prices for the most basic versions of these softwares range from free to a little over $60, with additional charges for state or more complex filings.

 If You Hire a Professional

-Be sure to find a tax professional with a level of experience and specialization that's suitable for your needs.
+Be sure to find a tax professional with a level of experience and specialization that's suitable for your needs if you choose this option.
 Some accountants are general practitioners.
-Others specialize, such as in helping Americans who live overseas or self-employed individuals in a variety of businesses.
+Others specialize in things such as helping Americans who live overseas or self-employed individuals in a variety of businesses.